The Poisoned Generation

 “He called, and he said we had a doctor who works for a medical program in the projects and all these kids are coming in lead poisoned,” Gambel told me.
 “So I went to go meet them, and I met one mom and then her neighbor.”

 His plan was originally to take some of cases on a pro-bono basis, helping families move out of lead-contaminated homes and pressuring the housing authority into providing them abated or renovated units.
 But he soon found that just about all the families he spoke to had kids who tested positive for lead poisoning, and the city hadn’t abated any units across its developments.
-Gambel’s response when realized he’d stumbled onto one of the worst public-health crises in America was one of awe: “I said, ‘God, we need to do something.’”
+Gambel’s response when he realized he’d stumbled onto one of the worst public-health crises in America was one of awe: “I said, ‘God, we need to do something.’”

 Even then, dozens of positive blood tests later, Gambel—a business lawyer by training—and his small start-up firm didn’t quite realize the nature of the leviathan they hunted.
 The Housing Authority of New Orleans (HANO) had been labeled as a “troubled” housing authority by the federal office of Housing and Urban Development since 1979, and by 1994, HANO housing was among the most miserable places to live in the country.

-HANO was once the crown jewel of the mid-20th century program of federally funded public housing.
+HANO was once the crown jewel of the mid-20th-century program of federally funded public housing.
 Even at the height of Jim Crow, the well-built HANO projects anchored mixed-class, inner-city black neighborhoods.
 But the projects had deteriorated since then, aided by white flight, reductions in services, and a backlash against black political power.
 By the time Billieson was entering adulthood in the late ’80s, the big projects—Calliope, Magnolia, Florida, Lafitte, and Desire—that had once been known as brick bastions of the black working class, were known through hip-hop for bleakness and toughness.

 HANO authorities simply didn’t respond to thousands of complaints or keep buildings up to code.
 In 1994, 15 years after HANO was labeled a “troubled” development, HUD inspectors visited 150 units in the neighborhood and found that all 150 units failed to meet standards—with problems including peeling lead paint, asbestos exposure, and massive roach infestations—and that none of the units had been updated at all in 10 years.
 HUD rates housing authorities on a 100-point quality scale, with a score below 60 indicating a “troubled” development.
 In 1994, Billieson was raising her boys in a project that had just received a score of 26.